-Email is a great way of getting information to others quickly and easily.
-Being able to send messages to friends and family at the touch of a button keeps you up to date no matter where in the world you are.
+Email is a great way of communicating with friends and family at the touch of a button, no matter where in the world you are

 The following steps show you how to send an email using a Gmail account.
 However, many email accounts or applications follow a similar process for creating and sending a new message.